shiryel/challenge-market/README.md

 mix phx.server
 ```

-You can access the graphQL API for tests in `http://localhost:4000/api`
+You can access the GraphQL API interface for tests in `http://localhost:4000/api`

 ## Docs